Accused (2023 TV series): Season 1 (2023)

+Season 2 (2024)

 Production

 In May 2021, it was announced Fox had given a straight-to-series order to Accused produced by Howard Gordon, Alex Gansa and David Shore based on the 2010 BBC One series of the name.
-In November 2022, it was announced Accused would air as part of Fox's midseason schedule.
+In November 2022, it was announced Accused would air as part of Fox's midseason schedule on January 22, 2023.
+In March 2023, Fox renewed the series for a second season.

+The second season premiered on October 8, 2024.